 \section{Summary}

-In this paper we have explored the topological order in Majorana fermion models in one dimension in context of Kitaev p-wave chain model, which exhibits $Z2$ topological order while as its spin model equivalent has only Landau order.
+In this paper, we have explored the topological order in Majorana fermion models in one dimension in the context of the Kitaev p-wave chain model that exhibits $Z_{2}$ topological order, while its spin model equivalent has only Landau order.
 We find that to have topological order in these Majorana fermion models, there should be fermionic symmetries whose generators are Majorana mode operators.
 In addition to these symmetries, the Hamiltonian for Majorana fermions has many emergent symmetries.
-The emergence of these symmetries in topological order is quite in contrast to the symmetry broken order which involves breaking of the symmetry of the Hamiltonian.
-We have especially found that supersymmetry also emerges in the topological phase of Majorana fermion model.
-This supersymmetry is different from other supersymmetries found in the Majorana fermion models because latter ones either emerge at critical point of the model or need other symmetries like time reversal or translational symmetry.
+The emergence of these symmetries in topological order is quite in contrast to the symmetry broken order which involves the breaking of the symmetry of the Hamiltonian.
+We have found that supersymmetry also emerges in the topological phase of Majorana fermion model.
+This supersymmetry is different from other supersymmetries found in the Majorana fermion models because the latter ones either emerge at the critical point of the model or need other symmetries such as time reversal or translational symmetry.
 The reason why there are more symmetries on the fermionic side of the duality between Kitaev chain model and its Jordan-Wigner dual spin model is that the algebra of Majorana fermions is larger than the spin algebra of the spin model.
-Clifford algebra of Majorana fermions has higher order products which commute with the Hamiltonian and hence are the emergent symmetries of the model and lead to the block diagonal matrix structure of the Majorana fermion model.
+The Clifford algebra of Majorana fermions has higher order products that commute with the Hamiltonian and hence are the emergent symmetries of the model and lead to the block diagonal matrix structure of the Majorana fermion model.
 There is a special element in the algebra which is the product of all Majorana fermions and has odd parity.
-We call it $\Gamma$ operator and it is the Majorana mode operator and has many-body character due to non-local nature.
-Its existence is the clear signature of the topological order in the system. $\Gamma$ operator is also crucial for having supersymmetry which is tied to the topological order.
+We call it the $\Gamma$ operator, and it is the Majorana mode operator and has a many-body character due to its non-local nature.
+Its existence is the clear signature of the topological order in the system.
+The $\Gamma$ operator is also crucial for having supersymmetry that is tied to the topological order.